nytimes/svg-crowbar/README.md

 Requires [d3.js](http://d3js.org)

 ##Usage
+The crowbar grabs all SVG nodes by default.

 ```javascript
 SVGCrowbar.init();
 ```

-will grab all SVG nodes.
+You can optionally pass a CSS selector to restrict which node you want to extract.

 ```javascript
 SVGCrowbar.init("#map");
 ```

-You can optionally pass a CSS selector.